-Cluster Statement Notation Standard place value system.
-M.5.NBT.A.1 Recognize that in a multi-digit number, a digit in one place represents 10 times as much as it represents in the place to its right and 1/10 of what it represents in the place to its left.
-M.5.NBT.A.2 Explain patterns in the number of zeros of the product when multiplying a number by powers of 10 and explain patterns in the placement of the decimal point when a decimal is multiplied or divided by a power of 10.
+Cluster Statement Notation Standard M.5.NBT.A.1 Recognize that in a multi-digit number, a digit in one place represents 10 times as much as it represents in the place to its right and 1/10 of what it represents in the place to its left.
+M.5.NBT.A.2 Explain patterns in the number of zeros of the product when multiplying a number by powers of 10, and explain patterns in the placement of the decimal point when a decimal is multiplied or divided by a power of 10.
 Use whole-number exponents to denote powers of 10.
-M.5.NBT.A.3 Read, write, and compare decimals to thousandths. a.
-Read and write decimals to thousandths using base-ten numerals, number names, and expanded form, e.g., 347.392 = 3 x 100 + 4 x 10 + 7 x 1 + 3 x (1/10) + 9 x (1/100) + 2 x (1/1000). b.
+A. Understand the M.5.NBT.A.3 Read, write, and compare decimals to thousandths. place value system. a.
+Read and write decimals to thousandths using base-ten numerals, number names, and expanded form, e.g., $347.392 = 3 \times 100 + 4 \times 10 + 7 \times 1 + 3 \times (1/10) + 9 \times (1/100) + 2 \times (1/1000)$ . b.
 Compare decimals to thousandths based on meanings of the digits in each place and describe the result of the comparison using words and symbols ( &gt;, =, and &lt; ).
 M.5.NBT.A.4 Use place value understanding to generate estimates for problems in real-world situations, with decimals, using strategies such as mental math, benchmark numbers, compatible numbers, and rounding.
 Assess the reasonableness of their estimates (e.g. Is my estimate too low or too high?
-What degree of precision do I need for this situation?)
+What degree of precision do I need for this situation?